Bob & Carol & Ted & Alice

 Bob & Carol & Ted & Alice is a 1969 American comedy-drama film directed by Paul Mazursky, written by Mazursky and Larry Tucker, who also produced the film, and starring Natalie Wood, Robert Culp, Elliott Gould, and Dyan Cannon.
 The original music score was composed by Quincy Jones.
 The cinematography for the film was by Charles Lang.
 The film received four Academy Award nominations, including ones for Gould and Cannon.
-Patricia Welles wrote the paperback novel from Mazursky and Tucker's screenplay.
+Patricia Welles wrote the paperback novelization from Mazursky and Tucker's screenplay.